 Impact of Covid-19

-The impact of the COVID-19 pandemic is global, due to Somalia relying on import for basic goods and food, the implication of international market closure will have a significant implication in Somali’s ability to meet their basic needs.
+The impact of the COVID-19 pandemic is global, due to Somalia relying on imports for basic goods and food, the implication of international market closure will have a significant implication in Somali’s ability to meet their basic needs.
 As such KIMS anticipates that this chain of reactions from market closure (international borders) to have implications on the capacity of our customers to repay loans and thus may result a significant reduction in our revenues.

 Many of the daily wage workers, micro and small entrepreneurs in Somalia may hardly be able to repay their loans, as their incomes have dropped instantly.